 The medical record is a chronological document that:

-• Enables the treating care provider to plan and evaluate treatments or interventions;
+- Enables the treating care licensee to plan and evaluate treatments or interventions;

-• Assists both patient and physician in communication with third party participants;
+- Assists both patient and licensee in communication with third party participants;

-• Allows the physician to develop an ongoing quality assurance program;
+- Allows the licensee to develop an ongoing quality assurance program;

-• Provides a legal document to verify the delivery of care; and
+- Provides a legal document to verify the delivery of care;

-• Is available as a source of clinical data for research and education.
+- Is available as a source of clinical data for research and education; and

 The following required elements should be present in all medical records:

 - The purpose of each patient encounter and appropriate information about the patient’s history and examination, plan for any treatment, and the care and treatment provided;

 - The patient’s past medical history including problem list, surgical history, family history, and social history

 - Prominent notation of medication and other significant allergies, or a statement of their absence;

 - Clearly documented informed consent obtained from the patient when appropriate; and